pin-gao-cuhk/pin-gao_cuhk.github.io/_pages/research.md

 [6\* &dagger;].
 Chen, Kanglin, <a href="https://imchen.people.ust.hk/" target="_blank"><span style="color:black">Ying-Ju Chen</span></a>, <a href="https://ieda.ust.hk/dfaculty/ggallego/" target="_blank"><span style="color:black">Guillermo Gallego</span></a>, Pin Gao and Haoyu Liu, “Multi-armed Exponential Bandit”, in preparation for submission.
 <details>
 <summary>Abstract</summary><sub>
-Exponential bandits are widely adopted in economics and marketing due to its tractabil-ity.
-This paper analyzes the one-agent multi-armed account of exponential bandits, where theagent dynamically selects arms to maximize total payoff.
-We motive our base model by ex-amples with arms of the same type, while the results are generalized to cases where arms areeither independent or dependent.
+Exponential bandits are widely adopted in economics and marketing due to its tractability.
+This paper analyzes the one-agent multi-armed account of exponential bandits, where the agent dynamically selects arms to maximize total payoff.
+We motive our base model by examples with arms of the same type, while the results are generalized to cases where arms are either independent or dependent.
 The contribution is fourfold.
-First, we characterize the op-timal policy for the agent to choose arms.
-Under the optimal policy, the agent selects one armeach time, and an arm is used at most once.
-Second, we show that the agent may not regardinformation acquisition as a last-ditch effort before quitting, which contradicts existing litera-ture.
+First, we characterize the optimal policy for the agent to choose arms.
+Under the optimal policy, the agent selects one arm each time, and an arm is used at most once.
+Second, we show that the agent may not regard information acquisition as a last-ditch effort before quitting, which contradicts existing literature.
 Third, with a discount factor, an arm may be used more than once.
-Fourth, for the caseof negatively correlated bandits, the agent may use more than one arm simultaneously.
-Thepaper is of both theoretical and practical significance since the model fits well with various sit-uations, including project selection, product promotion, and drug development.
-Implicationsfor these applications are discussed.
+Fourth, for the case of negatively correlated bandits, the agent may use more than one arm simultaneously.
+The paper is of both theoretical and practical significance since the model fits well with various situations, including project selection, product promotion, and drug development.
+Implications for these applications are discussed.
 </sub></details>